wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/TutorialsMenu.md

 Click the link of the VPS provider you are using to gain access to the tutorials for that provider.

-**Note: All websites deployed in these tutorials should be accessed through an incognito tab**
+**Note: All websites deployed in these tutorials should be accessed through an incognito browser tab**

 [Digital Ocean](<./digitalocean/FOLLOW ME.md>)